INaCloud/docker-compose-docker-compose-nested/README.md

 *__Note__: You can supply multiple -f configuration files.
 When you supply multiple files, Compose combines them into a single configuration.
 Compose builds the configuration in the order you supply the files.
 Subsequent files override and add to their predecessors.*

 ```
+# DEVNOTE: This does not appear to be working correctly still.
 $ docker-compose -f docker-compose.dev.yml -f docker-compose.prod.yml -f docker-compose.network.yml

-# This does not appear to be working correctly still.
 ```

 *__Note__: You must provide a unique name for each image your docker-compose file generates.
 This is based on the service name used in the docker-compose.yml file.
 Two services of the same name cannot run on the same host, even if defined in different docker-compose files.
 They will generate image names that conflict in the image listing.
 Therefore best practice is to use unique names for all running services.*